 German Shepherds come from a long bloodline of dogs that worked closely with humans, and this is wired into their DNA.
 This is important in training because your GSD wants to be busy all the time and thrives off of having a job to do.
 Training can help fill that void, but they will also benefit from directed play and activities that stimulate their natural instincts.

 German Shepherds are highly intelligent dogs and overall, are not that difficult to train successfully.
 When training any dog but especially intelligent and sensitive dogs like a German Shepherd, rewarding good behavior and ignoring bad behavior is key.
 This approach will help establish trust and forge a strong bond with your GSD.
 Socialization is also a vital yet often overlooked factor in training and should be started as soon as possible.

 Training your GSD will require strong leadership, consistency, and loads of patience, but in the end, when you have a well-trained German Shepherd, the benefits are worth it!
 Hopefully, our tips have helped provide a basic roadmap to assist you in training your beloved German Shepherd.

 Looking for more tips for German Shepherds?
 Check out:

-- 6 Best Foods for German Shepherds in 2021 – Reviews & Top Picks
+- 6 Best Foods for German Shepherds – Reviews & Top Picks

-- 7 Best Dog Shampoos for German Shepherds in 2021 – Reviews & Top Picks
+- 7 Best Dog Shampoos for German Shepherds – Reviews & Top Picks

 Featured Image Credit: Yama Zsuzsanna Márkus, Pixabay